matiassequeira/docker_explorer/README.md

 optional arguments:
   -h, --help            show this help message and exit -i IMAGE, --image IMAGE
-                        Image to scan in dockerhub.
+                        Image to scan in dockerhub in the format repository/image_name.
 It will be used the latest version by default.
-The format is repository/image_name:tag.
-  -f FILE, --file FILE  File with list of images to scan in the format repository/image_name:tag.
+  -f FILE, --file FILE  File with list of images to scan in the format repository/image_name.
+It will be used the latest version
+                        by default.
   -o OUTPUT, --output OUTPUT
                         Directory where to store matching files.
 Will use ./ by default.
   -c CONFIG, --config CONFIG